neil7057/beach_hut_society/README.md

 ### Known Bugs

 - There is an acknowledged intermittent error on Heroku when running PostrgesSQL with Python V3 which causes the database to disconnect.
-This presents itself as an error 500 "Internal Server error"
+This presents itself as an error 500 "Internal Server error" and refreshing the screen resolves the issue.
+It isn't possible to replicate it on demand and it doesn't occur in the gitpod environment.

 ### Future Releases
 -   Ideas for future development could include: